aryeh-nigri/movies/README.md

 Run index.html on any server
 ```

-To change the theme, edit the link to the css folder.
+To change the theme, edit the links to the css file(on index.html and movie.html).